 - Selecting the different project teams

-Before commencing, the project plan needs to be in place, with its activities, milestones, and dependencies.
+Before commencing, we recommend to have a project plan needs in place, with its activities, milestones, and dependencies.
 Our Onboarding Consultant always offers to have a look at your project plan together with you and give feedback.
 If the project plan has already been verified and published, it can be sent in advance of the first implementation activity: the Kick-off meeting.

-In order to have a successful implementation, Inspera has created a timeline of activities, that is based on many years of experience in implementation and contains the following activities:
+In order to ensure successful implementation, Inspera has created a timeline of activities that is based on many years of experience in implementation and contains the following activities:

 - Kick-off meeting